-This report is based on data supplied by institutions to IPEDS during 2020-21 data collection year.
-Response rates exceeded 99% for most surveys.
+This report is based on data supplied by institutions to IPEDS during 2021-22 data collection year.
+Response rates exceeded 99% for most survey components.
 IPEDS data release memos at https://nces.ed.gov/ipeds/use-the-data/survey-components provide an overview of the number of institutions responding to the survey components.
 Furthermore, data used in this report are provisional level and may be revised for a limited time through the IPEDS Prior Year Revision system.